davidusb-geek/emhass/README.md

     - service: homeassistant.turn_off
       entity_id: switch.water_heater_switch
 ```
-The result of these automation's will turn on and off the Home Assistant entity `switch.water_heater_switch` using the current state from the EMHASS entity `sensor.p_deferrable0`. `sensor.p_deferrable0`  being the entity generated from the EMHASS day-ahead optimization and publish examples above.
-The entities current state being updated every 30 minutes (or `freq` minutes) via automated publish option 1 or 2 selecting its 48 stored data values.
+The result of these automation's will turn on and off the Home Assistant entity `switch.water_heater_switch` using the current state from the EMHASS entity `sensor.p_deferrable0`. `sensor.p_deferrable0`  being the entity generated from the EMHASS day-ahead optimization and published by examples above.
+The `sensor.p_deferrable0` entity current state being updated every 30 minutes (or `freq` minutes) via a automated publish option 1 or 2. *(selecting one of the 48 stored data values)*

 ## The publish-data specificities